Campanula americana

 Campanula americana, the American bellflower, or tall bellflower, is an herbaceous wildflower and a member of the Campanulaceae family.
-Tall bellflowers are native to the Eastern United States and Canada, growing along stream banks and woods.
+Common binomial synonyms are Campanulastrum americana and Campanulastrum americanum.
+American bellflowers are native to the Eastern United States and Canada, often found growing along stream banks and woods.
 They bloom in the summer months with light blue to purple flowers.
-Tall bellflowers can be annual or biennial with a varying life-history with seeds germinating in the fall producing annual plants and spring-germinating seeds producing biennial plants.
-Some authorities, including the USDA PLANTS database, consider the name Campanulastrum americanum to be the accepted name for this species.
+American bellflowers can be annual or biennial plants, depending on the season of germination.

 Description

 Morphology

-A large central flower stem shoots up from a basal rosette, that terminates in a raceme 1/2-2' long, with the plant's overall height being 3-6'.
+A large central flower stem shoots up from a basal rosette, which is a circular arrangement of leaves.
+Flowers grow off short stems connected to the central stalk, known as a raceme.
+The plant's overall height ranges from 3 to 6 ft.
 The central stem is light green, slightly grooved, and hairy.
 The primary root system is a taproot.
-It has alternate leaves 3-6" in length, that are lance-shaped to ovate-elliptic in shape, with rough/toothed edges.
+It has alternate leaves 3-6 in in length, that are lance-shaped to ovate-elliptic in shape, with rough/toothed edges.
 Leaves taper towards the soil and on upper stems.
 The top side of the leaf is rough.